Juan Luis Vives: On gender roles and responsibilities

-Vives's text for husbands, De los deberes del marido, fills less than half the pages of his advice book for women and focuses substantially on selecting and governing a good wife rather than detailing how a husband should behave in his own right.
+Vives's text for husbands, De los deberes del marido, fills less than half the length of his advice book for married women and focuses substantially on selecting and governing a good Christian wife rather than detailing how a Christian husband should behave in his own right.

 Thoughts on the soul

 Vives expressed an interest in the soul.
 He believed that understanding how the soul functions is more valuable than understanding the soul itself.
 "He was not concerned with what the soul is, but rather what the soul was like".
 Norena explains that Vives thought that the soul had certain characteristics.
 He believed that the best part of the soul is its ability to "…understand, remember, reason, and judge."
 Vives touched on the mind in terms of his explanations of the soul—he claims that one cannot simply define what the soul is, but by piecing together parts of it, a better concept of how the soul works can be achieved.
 He compared the soul to art with an analogy by stating: "How we perceive a painted picture is more telling than declaring what the picture is itself".
-Vives rejected the deterministic view of human behavior, and said instead that our soul can "modify our behavior in ethically and socially."
+Vives rejected the deterministic view of human behavior, and said instead that the human mind and soul can "modify our behavior in ethically and socially."
 He also suggested that the way we feel day to day affects whether our soul is attaining good or evil.